openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * Battery Electric Vehicle

 In addition Properties are attached to the Vehicle Thing to observe the Supported & Activated Services.
-Different Channel Groups are available so you are able to cross-check which group is supported by your Car.
+Different Channel Groups are available so you are able to cross-check which group is supported by your Vehicle.

 Please note **this isn't a _real-time_ Binding**.
 If you open the Door the state isn't transmitted immediately and shown in your GUI.